VoyVivika/VivikaShader/README.md

 Currently the Spec for the Divorce Shader Multi-Map is
 - Red Channel = Metalic
 - Green Channel = Smoothness
+### UV Map Uses
+This Shader has Features which use different UV Maps for Different Purposes.
+These are:
+1. Used for Rendering
+2. Used for UV Tile Discarding
+3. Used for AudioLink UV Based Delay
 ### Texture Ramp (Toon Lighting)
 - Left is Darkest, Right is Lightest
 - For best results on your Texture Ramp switch the Wrap Mode from "Repeat" to "Clamp"